 Colors include Green, Grey, Blue, Black, Red and Brown all in a satin metallic finish anodized to an aluminum body.

-Manufactured at the Parker factory in the USA it would appear that the earliest pens date back to 1967 and were initially available in metallic red, green or grey.
-In 1970 metallic blue, brown (orange) and black were added to the range.
-Production appears to have ended in the mid 1970’s
+Manufactured at the Parker factory in the USA it would appear that the earliest pens date back to 1967 and were available in metallic red, green or grey as well as metallic blue, brown (orange) and black.
+Production appears to have ended in the mid 1970’s.

 Coronets are often found in boxed sets consisting of a Fountain Pen and a Mechanical Pencil